This super easy apple butter for canning recipe preserves the sweet deliciousness of apples all year long.

 It’s so versatile and much easier to store and clean than a full sized blender.

-Add the sugar and spices to the pan and simmer, stirring frequently so that it doesn’t stick to the bottom of the pan.
+After the apple butter cooks down, add the brown sugar and spices to the apple puree and simmer, stirring frequently so that it doesn’t stick to the bottom of the pan.

 Cook at a gentle boil until it thickens up and mounds on a spoon when scooped.